OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/MessagingExtension.md

 Let's take files one by one to understand what changes you need to make for this exercise.

 **1. manifest\makePackage.js**
 The npm script that builds a manifest file by taking the values from your local development configuration like `.env` file, need an extra token for the Bot we just created.
-Let's add that token `BOT_REG_AAD_APP_ID` into the script.
+Let's add that token `BOT_REG_AAD_APP_ID` (bot id) into the script.

 Replace code block:
 <pre>